eBayClassifiedsGroup/update-ts-references/README.md

 ```

 ## using --createPathMappings
 will create path mappings under `compilerOptions` for a better IDE support.
-It assumes the source files are under `src`.
+The generated mappings respect the `rootDir` defined in the referenced `tsconfig.json` or `jsconfig.json` and only fall back to `src` when no `rootDir` is provided.

 ```json
 {